krnkev/krnkev.github.io/essays/Final-Project-Idea.md

   - Meteor
 ---
 ### Overview:
 *The problem*: With the second wave of COVID-19 cases expected to arrive any day now, UHM needs to be prepared to handle an increase in positive COVID-19 cases on campus while still remaining operational.
 To maximize safety, UHM had launched a user-friendly and simple check-in app called LumiSight UH for students, faculty, and staff to fill out in order to get clearance to come to campus.
-However, there currently does not exist an app to see the COVID hotspots on campus or for people who get tested positive to get clearance to come back to campus.
+However, there currently does not exist an app to see the COVID hotspots on campus, self report a positive covid test, or for people who get tested positive to get clearance to come back to campus.

-*The solution*: The Get Back To Campus app enables you to login to your phone and determine:
+*The solution*: The Get Back To Campus app enables you to login to your phone and:
 * See a list of highly frequented locations on campus from people who ended up testing positive
-* Self report your positive covid test, upload documentation, report your schedule
+* Self report your positive covid test, upload documentation, and report your schedule and areas frequented
 * Upload your medical clearance documents if you tested positive
 * See the progress (accepted, received, in review, rejected) of your medical clearance documents if you tested positive and want to get back to campus